Powder diffraction: Crystal structure refinement and determination

 Crystal structure determination from powder diffraction data is extremely challenging due to the overlap of reflections in a powder experiment.
 A number of different methods exist for structural determination, such as simulated annealing and charge flipping.
 The crystal structures of known materials can be refined, i.e. as a function of temperature or pressure, using the Rietveld method.
 The Rietveld method is a so-called full pattern analysis technique.
 A crystal structure, together with instrumental and microstructural information, is used to generate a theoretical diffraction pattern that can be compared to the observed data.
 A least squares procedure is then used to minimize the difference between the calculated pattern and each point of the observed pattern by adjusting model parameters.
 Techniques to determine unknown structures from powder data do exist, but are somewhat specialized.
 A number of programs that can be used in structure determination are TOPAS, Fox, DASH, GSAS-II, EXPO2004, and a few others.
+As alternative to the Rietveld method, machine learning algorithms have been applied to crystals structure classification based on powder diffraction.